-While actively engaging in a course lecture or section may feel awkward or difficult at first, give it a chance!
-Lots of data out there has shown that students who actively engage with the material during lecture retain far more!
+While actively engaging in a course lecture or section may feel awkward or difficult at first, give it a chance.
+Data has shown that students who actively engage with the material during lecture retain far more information.
 (Read more here, from PNAS.)
 By finding ways to paraphrase, practice with, and ask questions about the material you are learning during course meetings times you will make much more efficient use of your hours both inside and outside the classroom.

 What are some of the specific ways in which we might engage you in our courses?
 Here are just a few of the many opportunities you might have in our department:

 Many of our courses will pause several times throughout the lecture to allow students to answer questions through a clicker device.
 Clickers provide many advantages to both the student and the instructor such as:

 - Providing real time opportunities for students to put material into practice

 - Allowing students to participate in a large lecture while staying anonymous, creating two-way communication in lecture between students and instructors

 - Immediate feedback to both the student and instructor on clarity of material

 - Enables instructor to better adapt to classroom needs